aantenore/FreeJoy/README.md

-# Switch Gamepad (Neon Edition) 🎮
+# FreeJoy 🎮✨

-Transform your smartphone into a **premium Nintendo Switch-style gamepad** for Ryujinx emulator.
+Transform your smartphone into a **premium Joy-Con-style gamepad** for Ryujinx emulator.
 Features draggable analog sticks, neon UI, and zero-configuration setup.

+> *Why buy when you can DIY?*

 ---